Coaches | Houston Texans - HoustonTexans.com

 Lazor spent two seasons as the offensive coordinator with the Miami Dolphins from 2014-15, assisting in the development of QB Ryan Tannehill, who passed for 4,045 yards.
 Tannehill's 27 passing touchdowns were the most by a Dolphins quarterback since Dan Marino had 30 in 1994.
 The Dolphins averaged 24.3 points per game and 350.1 yards per game, which was the franchise's most in both categories since 1995.
 In 2015, Lazor contributed to the breakout season of second-year WR Jarvis Landry, who finished fourth in the NFL with 110 catches.

 Lazor spent one season as the Philadelphia Eagles quarterbacks coach in 2013, working under Chip Kelly and developing QB Nick Foles, who emerged to win the NFL passing title (119.2 rating).
-Foles passed for 27 touchdowns and two interceptions and led the NFL in yards per pass attempt (9.1) and touchdown percentage (8.5).
+Foles passed for 27 touchdowns and led the NFL in yards per pass attempt (9.1) and touchdown percentage (8.5).

 Prior to his season with the Eagles, Lazor had a three-year stretch serving as offensive coordinator and quarterbacks coach at the University of Virginia from 2010-12.
 Under his direction, the Cavaliers offense had a historic turnaround, finishing third in the ACC in total offense in 2010 after ranking last in 2009.
 The offense continued to improve the following year in 2011, averaging 399.8 yards per game while leading Virginia to their first bowl appearance in four years.